NexwayGroup/TranslationWidget/README.md

         return translationsObject;
    }
 });
 ```

 > Note that the function takes one parameter called "instanceName".
 It contains the name of the instance for which there is data loading.
-This can be useful if you want to have more control over assigning translations to a specific instance of the plugin at the same time using the initialization by the class name.
+This can be useful if you want to have more control over attaching translations to a specific instance of the plugin at the same time using the initialization by class name.

 ### Other options<a name="Other"></a>